 That tub of Chapman’s hanging around your freezer isn’t doing your sleep schedule any favours.
 We all know that eating too much sugar has negative impacts on your health, but this late-night comfort food might also have an adverse affect on your body’s ability to rest.

-“Ice cream is high in sugar which can spike your cortisol and insulin levels,” says Toohey.
+“Ice cream is high in sugar which can spike your cortisol and insulin levels,” says Takia.
 “High insulin levels can make it hard to fall or stay asleep.”

-For a natural and tasty alternative, Toohey recommends whipping up a bowl of “nice cream” with frozen bananas, peanut butter, and almond milk.
+For a natural and tasty alternative, Takia recommends whipping up a bowl of “nice cream” with frozen bananas, peanut butter, and almond milk.

 Still not sure how to satisfy your sugar cravings without Ben and Jerry’s?
 Try one of these 11 sugar-free cookie recipes instead.